¡No te pierdas a las últimas 5 publicaciones de Lady Gaga que están causando furor en Instagram!

-Lady Gaga (@ladygaga) ha causado furor en su cuenta de Instagram por las últimas publicaciones que realizó en las últimas horas.
-Los 5 post de historias y fotografías, lograron más de 5.010.944 de interacciones entre sus más fieles seguidores.
+Lady Gaga (@ladygaga) realizó en las últimas horas varias publicaciones en su popular cuenta de Instagramque nos están dando mucho de qué hablar.
+Los 5 posteos de historias y fotografías, provocaron más de 5.039.392 de interacciones entre sus seguidores.

 🎺🎹🤍 📸: @jeiroh